March 22, 2022

 The Geneva Way: Always More Questions Than Answers, “The Episode of the Secret Tapes“

 Dateline: Geneva City Hall, March 21, 2022:

 The Geneva City Council went into another secret session last night.
 This time the topic was what to do with all those pesky secret minutes and tapes.
 For a time recently, the Council handled the required semi-annual reviews by simply not doing any reviews.
 The Council is very experienced in the tactic of ignoring statutes, ordinances, and municipal codes, and then cherry-picking the ones that suit its political agenda.
-When I questioned this lapse in the required secret meeting reviews, the reviews began again.
+When this lapse in the required secret meeting reviews was noted by a Genevan, the reviews began again.

 However, the procedure employed last night to dispose of agenda item 14 was improper.
 At about the 2:35 mark of the video of the meeting the chair properly addressed agenda item “4.
 AMENDMENTS TO AGENDA.”
 No motion to amend was offered.
 The disposal of an agenda item can follow several paths under Robert’s Rules.
 Simply skipping over the item is not one of those paths.
 “Item 14” addressed audio tapes vital to the transparency of the Emma’s Landing Geneva City Council legislation approved through Ordinance 2021-03 on March 8, 2021.
 The application for the Planned Unit Development Ordinance 2021-03 that contains the fraudulent final plat was made by the Burton Foundation on August 12, 2020.
 Of course, we know from the Manning-DeGroot email of Feb 25, 2020, that the plan was de-facto approved improperly in secret on February 24, 2020, or earlier.
 We must hear that tape to clarify the details.

 Here is Agenda Item 14 from last night and the sole motion that came out of the secret closed session.